woozong/emacs.d/README.md

 * [cjohansen/.emacs.d](https://github.com/cjohansen/.emacs.d)

-Your help and examples were invaluable, many thanks to all of you!
+Many thanks to all of you, your examples were invaluable!